 “This is Rachel Kucate, her daughter’s Verla and Natalie, and son Chester.”

-Don, Pamela, Julie and Raymond, followed Steinhart and Sam to a room in back.
+Don, Pamela, Julie, and Raymond, followed Steinhart and Sam to a room in the back.
 An old woman sat alone in a rocking chair, a black cat at her feet.
 Sam closed the door behind them, a dim coal oil lamp illuminating the room.
 The old woman continued rocking.

 The cat arched its back as it moved beneath her legs and the rockers of the chair.
 Though she looked the picture of antiquity, the brightness and color of her garments clashed with this notion.
 Withered as a corn stalk ruined by too much sun and lack of rain, a blue flowered bandanna capped her silver hair.
 Turquoise and silver draped from her earlobes.
 A flowered shawl cloaked her pink wool sweater.
 Twisted turquoise graced her gnarled wrist.

 The old woman opened her eyes, one dark and old, the other green and alive.
 She studied the visitors as Sam brought a small table from the corner, placing it in front of her.
 He sat on the floor and began chanting and beating a drum he’d brought from the truck.
 When the old woman spoke, her almost inaudible voice quivered, and she looked straight at Don.

 Startled by her question, Don reached for his wallet.
 Steinhart touched his wrist and shook his head.
 “She’s not asking for money.”

 Confused, Don fished an old gold watch, attached to a length of frayed chain, from his pocket.
 Without understanding why he placed it on the table.